Academy Sports and Outdoors Logo

 • If you throw with your left arm, wear a Left-Hand Throw (LHT) softball glove on your right hand.

-If you're an amateur or shopping for a kid, you'll want a multipurpose glove to help you learn and practice different positions.
+If you're a beginner or shopping for a child, you'll want a multipurpose glove to help you learn and practice different positions.

 Anatomy of a Softball Glove

 Softball gloves have come a long way.
-The number of choices you’ll have to make and options available to you when choosing a softball glove can overwhelm the best of us.
-Quick decision makers can reference this cursory list of our expert tips:
+The number of choices you’ll have to make and the options available to you when choosing a softball glove can overwhelm the best of us.
+Quick decision-makers can reference this cursory list of our expert tips:

 • Deep or shallow pockets?
 Go deep for comfort and consistency and shallow if you want a quick catch and throw.